Phat-Taupe-Pests/BangazonAPI/README.md

 ## Using the API
 For now, all calls to the API will be made from `http://localhost:5000` as the domain.
 All calls will be made from here.
->EX you can get a list of all the customers by making a get call to `http://localhost:5000/customer`
+>EX you can get a list of all the customers by making a get call to `http://localhost:5000/customer` There is a CORS policy.
+Only requests from `http://www.bangazon.com` will be accepted.
+Local request will still function.

 ### Customers